 Multi-State Family Law Lawyers at Stange Law Firm

-MULTI-STATE FAMILY LAW ATTORNEYS & LAWYERS HERE TO HELP YOU REBUILD YOUR LIFE
+MULTI-STATE DOMESTIC RELATIONS ATTORNEYS & LAWYERS HERE TO HELP YOU REBUILD YOUR LIFE

-Stange Law Firm, PC, is dedicated exclusively to the practice of family law.
-We handle only family law matters, which gives us the in-depth knowledge to handle even the most complex, sophisticated, and serious family law issues for our clients.
+Stange Law Firm, PC, is dedicated exclusively to the practice of domestic relations law.
+We handle only domestic relations and related matters, which gives us the in-depth knowledge to handle even the most complex, sophisticated, and serious issues for our clients.
 Our attorneys have received numerous awards and accolades for divorce and family law as outlined in their biographies.

-We handle matters related to all facets of divorce and separation, as well as the division of property and debt, and family violence.
-We are also well equipped to handle the complex financial matters that often affect families in a high-asset divorce.
+We handle matters related to all facets of dissolution of marriage and separation, as well as the division of property and debt, and family violence.
+We are also well equipped to handle the complex financial matters that often affect families in a high-asset dissolutions.

-We also handle many other family law matters, including but not limited to:
+We also handle many other domestic relations matters, including but not limited to:

 Dissolution of Marriage